-In a seller’s market, it’s much harder to go below asking price, because inventory is low, and multiple buyers tend to be interested in the same listings.
+In a seller’s market, it’s much harder to go below the asking price, because inventory is low, and multiple buyers tend to be interested in the same listings.
 In this case, don’t expect sellers to be too willing to negotiate with you.
-If you’re determined to make these points yours, it’s best to offer listing price.
+If you’re determined to make these points yours, it’s best to offer at the listing price.

 Before you start submitting offers, our licensed associates can help you decide on the best offer for the property you are looking to purchase.